 Whether hunching over a computer screen, spending hours behind the wheel of your car, or plopping down on the couch for an evening of television, we all do it.
 What do all of those things have in common?
 Sitting!
 The bad news is that we are more sedentary than any previous generation.
 In fact, most adults spend over nine hours a day doing sedentary activities.
 Research shows that long periods of sitting down, even for people who are otherwise physically active, take a toll on your health—and not just your sore back!
 It can also increase inflammation in your body and decrease insulin resistance and heart health.
 Here's why.

 Even if you exercise regularly, the hours of sitting add up.
 You might run for 30 minutes, five days each week.
 But what about your 8 hours at work?
 Or the time you spend at home in the evenings?
 The truth is, it’s quite possible that you are physically active, but still fairly sedentary—otherwise known as an “active couch potato” (harsh words, maybe, but don't blame the messenger).
 While working out is certainly beneficial to your overall health, it does not counteract the negative effects of prolonged sitting.

 Recent animal studies show that prolonged sitting decreases circulation, and the body can start to shut down on a metabolic level.
 When rats were prevented from moving around their cages, their levels of the enzyme lipoprotein lipase fell.
 This important enzyme works to break down fats in the body.
 The sedentary animals displayed signs of insulin resistance and increased levels of fatty acids in their blood.

-Moreover, a 2010 study suggested that it’s not just the length of time that people spend sitting that matters, but also the number of times that we get up and walk around that can influence our health.
+Moreover, a 2010 study suggested that it’s not just the length of time that we spend sitting that matters, but also the number of times that we get up and walk around that can influence our health.
 In the study, people who took small breaks to get up, even as short as a minute long, had smaller waist circumference and lower levels of C-reactive protein than people who didn’t.